 The trigger press has 4 parts:

 Slack: At first, the trigger is easy to press.

 Wall: Once the Slack is out, the trigger becomes hard to press.

-Break: After you press through the Wall, you'll hear and feel a click (since you're practing with an unloaded gun).
+Break: After you press through the Wall, you'll hear and feel a click.
+If you had live ammo, the gun would fire.